Important Educational Disclaimer

 Tier 1 – Your Contributions: Can be withdrawn anytime, for any reason, with ZERO taxes and ZERO penalties.
 This creates an emergency fund advantage Traditional IRAs can’t match.

-If you’ve contributed $35,000 to a Roth over seven years and your account has grown to $45,000, you can withdraw up to $35,000 immediately without tax consequences, regardless of your age.
-The $10,000 in earnings, however, faces different rules.
+If you’ve put $35,000 into a Roth over seven years and the account is sitting at $45,000, you can pull up to $35,000 out today with zero tax consequence, regardless of your age.
+The remaining $10,000 in earnings is the part that follows different rules.

 Tier 2 – Your Earnings: Must satisfy BOTH the 5-year rule AND a qualifying reason (age 59½+, disability, death, or first-time home purchase up to $10,000).
 Meet both conditions and earnings come out tax-free and penalty-free.

-The 5-year clock starts January 1 of the tax year you make your first Roth contribution to any Roth IRA.
-If you opened your first Roth in July 2024, your 5-year clock started January 1, 2024 and ends January 1, 2029.
-This clock applies once across all your Roth IRAs—you don’t restart it for each account.
+The 5-year clock starts on January 1 of the tax year you make your first Roth contribution.
+So if you opened your first Roth in July 2025, the clock started on January 1, 2025 and finishes on January 1, 2030.
+The clock runs once across all your Roth IRAs combined, not separately for each account.

 Three Separate 5-Year Rules